sybrew/the-seo-framework/readme.txt

 		* The WordPress filter `pre_ent2ncr` can now run on filter `the_seo_framework_sitemap_additional_urls`.
 		* The WordPress filter `single_post_title` is now used for singular post titles.
 		* Query caching is now disabled in WP_CLI.
+		* Integral options (1/0, or a number) now return an integer, instead of a number encapsulated in a string.
 	* **Removed:**
 		* We removed the `seotips` folder and their contents.
 They were a gimmick, accumulating SEO tips brought over past plugin update changelogs.
 		* Many deprecated methods, which were deprecated on or before TSF v2.9.4 (August 30, 2017).